 - The range of software available

-- Using the internet, email and key software like Microsoft Office
+- Using the internet, email and key software like Microsoft 365

-- File types and compatibility — it’s easy to share files between systems, particularly with cloud services now prevalent in business
+- File types and compatibility - it's easy to share files between systems, particularly with cloud services now prevalent in business

 Think before you switch to a Mac for business